essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 *   **Reduced Risk:** This strategy avoids committing to an unknown system early on, allowing for an informed choice based on evidence [36, 255, 257-261, 265, 267, 270-275].

 This built-in feedback loop is considered the most effective and user-centric path, prioritizing immediate value delivery to the community while strategically planning for future enhancements [33, 36, 219, 257, 270-279].

+#### Future Vision: Internal Empowerment
+The next evolution of AdvocacyOS shifts from external advocacy to internal empowerment, helping users build physical capability and reclaim agency over their daily lives.

+Learn more about this new module: [**The Capability Engine**](CapabilityEngine.md)

 ##### Creator's Personal Commitment and Vision
 AdvocacyOS is a direct embodiment of the creator's personal experiences, technical skills, and strategic thinking, designed to address a critical, underserved need [33, 36, 270-281].
 The application is an ultimate expression of the "Ayurveda Tycoon" model, which uses technology and systematic thinking (the Tycoon) to foster balance, justice, and well-being (the Ayurveda) [33, 36, 270-281].